Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 of agreement must specifically state the admissions, services or procedures that are non-Medicaid Covered Services and the approximate amount of out of pocket expense to be incurred by the Medicaid Member.
 Provider agrees not to bill Medicaid Members for missed appointments while enrolled in the Medicaid Programs.
-This provision shall remain in effect even in the event I becomes insolvent.
+This provision shall remain in effect even in the event J becomes insolvent.
 ## 5.3
 State Agency Government Contract.
-Provider shall comply with the terms applicable to providers set forth in the Government Contract, including incorporated documents, between a and a which applicable terms are incorporated herein by reference.
-NNN agrees to provide Provider with a description of the applicable terms upon request.
-For the purposes of this Attachment all references to Government Contract shall mean and refer to = Contractor Risk Agreement ("CRA") regarding requirements for operation and administration of the managed care [EJ program, including CHOICES and I/DD MLTSS Programs.
+Provider shall comply with the terms applicable to providers set forth in the Government Contract, including incorporated documents, between aac and Sarnia which applicable terms are incorporated herein by reference.
+JM agrees to provide Provider with a description of the applicable terms upon request.
+For the purposes of this Attachment all references to Government Contract shall mean and refer to a Contractor Risk Agreement ("CRA") regarding requirements for operation and administration of the managed care | program, including CHOICES and I/DD MLTSS Programs.
 ## 5.4
 Performance Within the U.S. Provider agrees that all services to be performed herein shall be performed in the United States of America.
 Breach, or anticipated breach, of the foregoing shall be a material breach of this Attachment and, without limitation of remedies, shall be cause for immediate termination of the Agreement and this Attachment.
-## 55
+## 5.5
 No Payment Outside the United States.
-Provider agrees ‘ha shall not provide any payments for items or services provided under the Agreement to any financial institution or entity located outside the United States of America.
+Provider agrees hat shall not provide any payments for items or services provided under the Agreement to any financial institution or entity located outside the United States of America.
 ## 5.6
 Overpayments.
-Notwithstanding Provider's obligation to return an overpayment upon notification from camimrarr Provider must comply with BRE policies and procedures regarding requirement to report, including written notification, provider in refunds of overpayments to J ond he Office of Program Integrity (OPI) and, when it is applicable, returning overpayments to in
+Notwithstanding Provider's obligation to return an overpayment upon notification from InTETL Provider must comply with BR olcies and procedures regarding requirement to report, Including written notification, provider initated refunds of overpayments to J and the Office of Program Integrity (OPI) and, when it is applicable, returning overpayments to within